jcardente/adventOfCode2020/day25/README.md

 - The door computes a new key using the card's public key as the subject value and its secret loop size

-The puzzle input was the door's and card's public key.
+The puzzle input was the door lock's and key card's public key.
 Each could be used to find secret loop size through a simple brute force algorithm.
 Once one secret loop size was found, the final encryption key could be calculated.

-This being Christmas day, the solution was fairly trivial and simply required implementing the brute force algorithm described in the puzzle description,
+This being Christmas day, the solution was fairly trivial and simply required implementing the transformation operation and brute force searching for the loop counts that produce the public keys.

 ```julia
 function findLoopSize(subnum, pk)